yosh-matsuda/cpp-yyjson/README.md

 #### `yyjson::array`

-The mutable JSON array class created by the *range of JSON value constructible* or the `yyjson::value::as_array` member function.
+The mutable JSON array class is created by the *range of JSON value constructible* or the `yyjson::value::as_array` member function.
 This class adapts `std::ranges::input_range` concept.

 **Constructor**